-People seem to come down with a cold or the flu when the seasons change.
+People always seem to come down with a cold or the flu when the seasons change.
 But these dramatic temperature changes aren't the direct cause of these illnesses, experts say.

 Rather, the temperature shifts permit a different group of viruses to flourish, and it's these viruses that make people sick, said Dr. Benjamin Kaplan, an internal-medicine physician at Orlando Health in Florida.

 "Many studies show that rhinovirus and coronavirus are the two main agents of the common cold," Kaplan told Live Science.
 "Interestingly, they flourish in cooler weather, such as what we have in spring and fall."
-[Is It Safe to Hold in a Sneeze?]

 Likewise, the influenza virus replicates and spreads most effectively when the air is cold and dry; "hence, people [tend to] get the flu in the wintertime," he said.